Ian Storey-Moore: Nottingham Forest

 Storey-Moore was playing junior football in Scunthorpe when he was spotted by a scout for Nottingham Forest, for whom he signed in May 1961.
-Johnny Carey became Forest manager in 1963, and he assembled a team including Storey-Moore, Joe Baker and Alan Hinton that, for a long spell, went largely unchanged in challenging for the 1966–67 Football League title.
+Johnny Carey became Forest manager in 1963, and he assembled a team including Storey-Moore, Joe Baker and Alan Hinton that, for a long spell, went largely unchallenged in competing for the 1966–67 Football League title.
 They beat title rivals Manchester United 4–1 at the City Ground on 1 October 1966.
 The 3–0 win against Aston Villa on 15 April had Forest second in the table, a point behind United.
 Injuries eventually took effect, meaning Forest had to settle for second place; they also lost in the 1966–67 FA Cup semi-final to Dave Mackay's Tottenham Hotspur.

 At Forest, Storey-Moore collected his sole England cap in a game against the Netherlands in 1970.
 Up until his departure in March 1972, he scored 105 goals in his 236 league games for the club.